-The following table summarizes the assumptions used to estimate the fair value of stock warrants committed by the Company on June 29, 2023 as part of the IPO:
+The following table summarizes the assumptions used to estimate the fair value of stock warrants committed by the Company on June 29 and July 7, 2023 as part of the IPO and sale of the IPO overallotment:

 Stock price \$ 5.00

 Exercise price \$ 6.00

 Expected volatility 101.46%

 Risk free interest rates 3.97%

-Expected term 5 years
+Term 5 years

-273,000 warrants were granted to the underwriters of the IPO.
+273,000 warrants were granted to the underwriters of the IPO for the sale of the IPO base shares.
 The value of these warrants is approximately \$1,017,000.
-The value of the warrants is recorded as both an increase and decrease to Additional Paid in Capital on the Balance Sheet since they are costs related to the issuance of the IPO shares.
-These warrants are exercisable beginning on January 5, 2024 and expire five years after issuance.
+40,950 warrants were granted to the underwriters for the sale of the overallotment shares.
+The value of these warrants is approximately \$153,000.
+All of these warrants are recorded as both an increase and decrease to Additional Paid in Capital on the Balance Sheet since they are costs related to the issuance of the shares of common stock.
+These warrants are exercisable beginning on January 5, 2024 and expire January 5, 2029.
 There was no stock compensation expense recorded on these warrants.